isc-projects/stork/doc/user/install.rst

 After successful authentication, the user will get redirected back to Stork.
 Considering that ``STORK_OIDC_GROUP_ALLOW`` was configured, login to Stork will be successful if the user belongs to appropriate group in the OpenID Provider.
 In case of missing assignment to a mandatory group, the user may get redirected back to Stork Login page, where ``Unauthorized`` error feedback will be visible.
+In case of any other error during the OIDC authentication, the user may also get redirected back to Stork Login page, where the error feedback will be displayed.

 Security Checklist for Stork Configurations
 ===========================================